alimosallaei19/py2c-prime/README.md

 I2c interface in Python that is served over TCP that can connect to a multitude of different services.
 Primarily used for development in F'.

+This process can be generalized to communicate with a Python server through a TCP socket, using Python code within F Prime.

 ## Connecting

 Py2c opens up a TCP server on port **7860** (customizable).
 This is not a RESTful API, rather communication of bytestreams.